urbanophile/urbanophile.github.io/content/Blog/energetic_exposition_of_markets.md

 ![Melbourne Terminal substation]({attach}../images/daniell_cell.png)

-Electricity markets are can be quite complex.
-They have many features which are atypical of other commodity markets, and are not frequently discussed in econ 101.
-For instance, my microeconomics textbooks has nearly three chapters on the environment, pollution and natural resources (it's a bit lefty) but has a single reference to energy and none to electricity.
-For the record, there point is that in 2009 renewables were subsidised to the tune of 4 billion USD, while fossil fuels were subsidised to the tune of 550 billion USD (yikes).
+Electricity markets can be quite complex.
+They have many features which are rarely discussed in econ 101.
+For instance, my microeconomics textbook has three chapters on the environment, pollution and natural resources (it’s a bit lefty) but has a single reference to energy and none to electricity.
+Let me clarify that in 2009, the subsidy for renewables amounted to 4 billion USD, while fossil fuels received an astonishing subsidy of 550 billion USD.

 ## some history

-It is banal to observe that electricity is ever present in modern life, yet we reflect rarely on it.
-We might say that there are historical three major applications which have driven the mass-adoption of electricity:
-1. lighting
-2. electric engine
-    - our primary engine with which we are familiar is the the ICE engine, but electrice engines made the impact for manufacturing first and then to consumer devices.
-We use the mechanical energy from an electric energy directly in a washingmachine or drill.
-But indirectly through the motor in the compressor forcing coolant through a heat exchange in  a refrigerator be it a our home fridge or aircon system.
-3. portability of energy
-    - surprising, as I think of internal combustion engines as the primary mode of transport for most of the 20th century, but this is very passsenger centric.
-A very popular mode of transport (for goods, not people) has been the diesel trains or more properly, diesel-electric transmissions.
-These use diesel engines to generate electricity which is then used to power electric motors.
-Historical popular with trains, ships and submarines.
+It is trite to note that electricity is always present in modern life, yet we infrequently contemplate it.
+We might say that there are historical three major applications which have driven the mass-adoption of electricity:1. lighting 2. electric engine - our primary engine with which we are familiar is the ICE engine, but electric engines made the impact on manufacturing first and then to consumer devices.
+We use the mechanical energy from an electric energy in a washing machine or drill.
+But indirectly through the motor in the compressor forcing coolant through a heat exchange in a refrigerator, be it our home fridge or air-con system.
+3. portability of energy - surprising, as I think of internal combustion engines as the primary mode of transport for most of the 20th century, but this is very passenger centric.
+A very popular mode of transport (for goods, not people) has been the diesel trains or, more properly, diesel-electric transmissions.
+These use diesel engines to generate electricity, which is then used to power electric motors which have been popular with trains, ships and submarines.

 ## generation and usage